medusajs/medusa/docs/content/references/js-client/classes/ShippingOptionsResource.md

 **`Description`**

-Lists shipping options available for a cart
+Lists shiping options available for a cart

 #### Parameters